Sukhram Bishnoi

-Sukhram Bishnoi (born 3 May 1953) is an Indian politician from Rajasthan belonging to the Indian National Congress.
+Sukhram Bishnoi (born 3 May 1953) is an Indian politician & former State Minister of Government of Rajasthan from Rajasthan belonging to the Indian National Congress.
 He is a Member of the Rajasthan Legislative Assembly and represents the Sanchore constituency of Jalore district Rajasthan.

 Educational background

 Bishnoi completed his primary and higher secondary education at his birthplace Sanchore, Rajasthan.
 He is a law graduate and has started his career as an advocate.

 As an advocate, he has served for more than 22 years to the poor and backward class of people.
 He provides free legal aid to the people who are socially and economically backward.

 Political career

 His political journey was started in 1998 when he was elected to the post of Up Pradhan (Sanchore) and later, he was elected to the office of Pradhan (Sanchore) in 2002.

 He was an Indian National Congress candidate in Sanchore for the 2008 Rajasthan Legislative Assembly.
 He received more than 35 percent of votes and trailed at second position.
 He was defeated by an Independent candidate by a margin of 2.32 percent.